openhealthcare/opal/doc/docs/guides/patient_detail_views.md

 a `./templates/patient_detail.html` and customising specific blocks, as the OPAL implementation simply includes the base template.

-Each episode will display using the template appropriate for it's `EpisodeType` - for instance an `InpatientEpisode` will use `./templates/detail/inpatient.html`.
-You may [define your own episode types](../reference/episode_types.md) should you require.
+Each episode will display using the template appropriate for it's `EpisodeCategory` - for instance an `InpatientEpisode` will use `./templates/detail/inpatient.html`.
+You may [define your own episode types](../reference/episode_category.md) should you require.

 ### Record Panels